-The peak of summer is an ideal time to feature hydration benefits and ways to incorporate hydrating foods and drinks into our daily routines with Chef Marshall O’Brien, one of our Nourish channel experts.
+The peak of summer is an ideal time to feature hydration benefits and ways to incorporate hydrating foods and drinks into our daily routines with Chef Marshall O’Brien, one of our nutrition experts.

 It’s all about balance

 “Hydration is optimization,” says Marshall.
 “It’s when your body has equilibrium from a body core temperature standpoint, and all your vital organ systems are working efficiently.”
 Among the many benefits of hydration are your energy levels, mental cognition, digestion, and flexibility.
 “It can also help with your hair, your skin, and your nails, making them more resilient.”

 Surprisingly, “people are often mildly dehydrated year-round and don’t even realize it,” Marshall explains.
 The main culprit is inadequate water intake.
 “The standard guideline is to drink approximately half your body weight in fluid ounces,” and to concentrate water intake on the first half of the day.
 “It is best to be done hydrating by 3:00 or 4:00 in the afternoon, or the latest by dinnertime around 6:00.
 You don’t want to be drinking too much fluid at the end of the day or you will need to get up during the night to use the restroom.
 That will interrupt your sleep and compromise your health.”

 For someone who weighs 150 pounds, that’s 75 ounces of water per day.
 “It may seem like a lot at first, but once your body calibrates to that level of hydration, your system will adjust.”
 Another helpful tip is to “think like you’re hydrating for tomorrow,” says Marshall.
 “It takes 8-12 hours to be adequately hydrated and 18-24 hours to be optimally hydrated.
 So If you’re going to be at the beach, or camping, or hiking tomorrow, hydrate today to be prepared for tomorrow’s activities.”